sakya/LockProvider/README.md

   "timeStamp": "2025-06-13T16:47:58.6890059Z"
 }
 ```
-If the lock cannot be acquired the `error` contains the error message
+If the lock cannot be acquired the `error` property contains the error message
 ```json
 {
   "owner": "test",